 October 8, 2015

 The participants gathered at the Wesleyan Center on seven mile road.
-Those gathered were: Free Methodist(Bruce Rhodes, Elliott Renfroe, Eric and Amy Casteel, Mark Cryderman); Wesleyan(Mark Judkins, Rodney Faul, Mick Veach, Richard Meeks, Regina Smith, Jim Bowen, Curt, Kobia); Church of God(Bob Dulin and Ron Duncan).
+Those gathered were: Free Methodist(Bruce Rhodes, Elliott Renfroe, Eric and Amy Casteel, Mark Cryderman); Wesleyan(Mark Judkins, Rodney Faul, Mick Veach, Richard Meeks, Regina Smith, Jim Bowen, Kirt Herbert, Kobia Changa); Church of God(Bob Dulin and Ron Duncan).
 Salvation Army and Nazarene participants had last minute issues preventing them from attending.

 Elliott Renfroe brought a devotional from I Corinthians 12 challenging us to remember we are part of the larger body of Christ and we have a specific role to perform in God's design.